-- 4.2 The Border to Coast report shows the market value of the portfolio as at 31 March 2023 and the investment performance over the preceding quarter, year, and since the Fund's investments began.
+- 4.2 The Border to Coast report shows the market value of the portfolio at 31 March 2024 and the investment performance over the preceding quarter, year, and since the Fund's investments began.
 Border to Coast has also provided additional information within an appendix to that report in relation to the Overseas Developed Markets Equity Fund, giving a breakdown of key drivers of and detractors from performance in relation to each of its four regional elements.
 Market background information and an update of some news items related to Border to Coast are also included.
-Border to Coast's UK Listed Equity Fund has achieved returns of 2.05% above benchmark over the last year, exceeding its 1% overachievement target, whereas the Overseas Developed Markets Equity Fund has achieved returns of 1.58% above benchmark over the last year, also above its 1% overachievement target.
-Since inception, both Funds have delivered performance roughly in line with their targets.
-The performance of the Emerging Markets Equity Fund has been below benchmark throughout much of the period of our Fund's investment - although performance over the quarter and year to 31 March 2023 was above benchmark, albeit still below the 1.5% over benchmark target. - 4.3 State Street has a passive global equity portfolio invested across four different region tracking indices appropriate to each region.
-The State Street report (at Appendix B) shows the market value of the State Street passive equity portfolio and the proportions invested in each region as at 31 March 2023.
-Performance figures are also shown in the report over a number of time periods and from inception the date the Fund started investing passively with State Street in that region: for Japan and Asia Pacific ex Japan the inception date is 1 June 2001, as the Fund has been investing a small proportion of its assets in these regions passively for since then; for North America and Europe ex UK the inception date was in September 2018 so performance figures are around four years as this represents a relatively new investment for the Fund.
+Border to Coast's UK Listed Equity Fund's returns were 1.02% below benchmark over the last year, or 2.02% under its overachievement target, whereas the Overseas Developed Markets Equity Fund has achieved returns of 3.56% above benchmark over the last year, comfortably above its 1% overachievement target.
+Since inception, the UK fund has delivered performance of 0.5% a year above benchmark, below its long-term target, and the overseas fund has delivered performance of 1.64% above benchmark, above its long-term target.
+The performance of the Emerging Markets Equity Fund has been below benchmark throughout much of the period of our Fund's investment.
+The recent position has shown a slight improvement, with performance over the quarter and the year to 31 March 2024 above benchmark (but behind target).
+Since inception the Fund is 1.43% a year behind benchmark, so 2.93% a year behind target. - 4.3 State Street has a passive global equity portfolio invested across four different region tracking indices appropriate to each region.
+The State Street report (at Appendix B) shows the market value of the State Street passive equity portfolio and the proportions invested in each region at 30 September 2023.
+Performance figures are also shown in the report over a number of time periods and from inception the date the Fund started investing passively with State Street in that region: for Japan and Asia Pacific ex Japan the inception date is 1 June 2001, as the Fund has been investing a small proportion of its assets in these regions passively for since then; for North America and Europe ex UK the inception date was in September 2018 so performance figures are over roughly five and a half years as this represents a comparatively new investment for the Fund.
 The nature of passive investment where an index is closely tracked in an automated or semi-automated way means deviation from the index should always be low. - 4.4 State Street continues to include additional information with their report this quarter, giving details of how the portfolio compares to the benchmark in terms of environmental, social and governance factors including separate sections on climate and stewardship issues.
-As the State Street investments are passive and closely track the appropriate regional equity indices, the portfolio's rating in these terms closely matches the benchmark indices ratings. - 4.5 Members will be aware that the Fund holds equity investments over the long term, and performance can only realistic be judged over a significantly longer time-frame than a single quarter.
+As the State Street investments are passive and closely track the appropriate regional equity indices, the portfolio's rating in these terms closely matches the benchmark indices ratings.

+4.5 Members will be aware that the Fund holds equity investments over the long term, and performance can only realistic be judged over a significantly longer time-frame than a single quarter.
 However, it is important to monitor investment performance regularly and to understand the reasons behind any under of over performance against benchmarks and targets.